Registration fees are:

 Friday, July 16

-See the sites with a local guide (and key staffer in the Utah Senate).
+See the sites with Brian Bean, a staffer with the Utah Senate.
+Meet in the lobby.

 8-9:15 a.m.: Getting Along